liangkangnan/tinyriscv/README.md

 Take the &quot;add&quot; instruction as an example to show how to use:

-Open the CMD and goto the sim directory and run command below:
+Open the CMD and go to the sim directory and run command below:

 **sim\_new\_nowave.bat ..\tests\isa\generated\rv32ui-p-add.bin inst.data**